apideck-libraries/portman/README.md

 - **openApiOperationId (String)** : References to the OpenAPI operationId. (example: `leadsAll`)
 - **openApiOperationIds (Array)** : References to an array of OpenAPI operationIds, example: `['leadsAll', 'companiesAll', 'contactsAll']`
 - **openApiOperation (String)** : References to a combination of the OpenAPI method & path (example: `GET::/crm/leads`)
+- **excludeForOperations (Array | optional)** : References to OpenAPI operations that will be skipped for targeting, example: `["leadsAdd", "GET::/crm/leads/{id}"]`
 - **openApiRequest (String | optional)** : References to the OpenAPI request body content-type (supports wildcards like `application/*`) to use for the contract test.
-If not defined, the default request content-type from OpenAPI will be used.
+If not defined, the default request content-type from OpenAPI will be used, with a preference for `application/json`.
-- **excludeForOperations (Array | optional)** : References to OpenAPI operations that will be skipped for targeting, example: `["leadsAdd", "GET::/crm/leads/{id}"]`
+- **openApiResponse (String | optional)** : References to the OpenAPI response object code or `code::content-type` (supports wildcards like `text/*`) for which a contract test will be inserted.
+Examples: `"404"`, `"200::text/plain"`, `"200::text/*"`.
+If not defined, the 1st response object from OpenAPI will be taken as expected response.

 - **statusSuccess (Boolean)** : Adds the test if the response of the Postman request returned a 2xx
 - **statusCode (Boolean, HTTP code)** : Adds the test if the response of the Postman request return a specific status code.